FoulPlay/houseboatfix/README.md

 destrospean (Destrospean) - Helping with code I can use for future projects.

 EA/The Sims Team - For their spaghetti code.

+Simler90 - For their fix.

+Lazy Duchess' Discord for testing and helping.